Management of Risk (M_o_R) Courses

 Who uses M_o_R?

-MoR has been adopted by hundreds of organisations worldwide.
-Equally applicable to large and small organisations in the public and private sectors, clients include:
+Equally applicable to large and small organisations in the public and private sectors, M_o_R has been adopted by hundreds of organisations worldwide, including:

 Ministry of Defence

-The key resource for anyone using M_o_R is is the new, 2007 edition of Management of Risk: Guidance for Practitioners (which is available in softcovers, downloadable pdf and annual online subscription).
+The key resource for anyone using M_o_R is the new, 2010, edition of Management of Risk: Guidance for Practitioners (which is available in softcover, downloadable pdf and annual online subscription formats).

 Even more useful, particularly for newcomers to the risk management arena, is our special M_o_R and Risk Management Starter Kit.